NiNiyas/Bettarr-Notifications/README.md

 - If you need the JustWatch providers for your country, fill in the `TMDB_COUNTRY_CODE`.
 - For country codes, see [here](https://www.justwatch.com/), scroll down to the very bottom of the page.

-If your ISP block access to TMDB API like mine does, host a [tmdb-proxy](https://github.com/chervontsev/tmdb-proxy) on Heroku or Railway and fill in `TMDB_URL`.
-I personally host mine in Railway.
+If your ISP block access to TMDB API like mine does, host a [tmdb-proxy](https://github.com/chervontsev/tmdb-proxy) on Railway and fill in `TMDB_URL`.
+I personally host mine in [Railway](https://railway.app).

 ### mdblist (Optional)

 To get ratings, you should set `MDBLIST_APIKEY` in `config.py` file.

 - Create your mdblist API key from [here](https://mdblist.com/).
 - You will need a [Trakt](https://trakt.tv) account for this.
+This has a 1000 calls per day limit.

+### OMDb API (Optional)

+To get awards, you should set `OMDB_APIKEY` in `config.py` file.

-This has a 1000 calls per day limit which is more than enough.
+- Create your API key [here](https://www.omdbapi.com/apikey.aspx).
+This has a 1000 calls per day limit.

 # Notifiers